Updated March 21, 2021

 The most common cause of sneezing in cats is viral infection.
 In up to 90% of cases, this is caused by either of the two cat flu viruses.

 Cat flu usually starts as a severe and acute upper respiratory infection in a kitten that you can read about here.
-However, most sneezing cats seen by vets are older, and have become chronic carriers of the virus.
-In these cats, signs are milder, and include:
+However, most sneezing cats are carriers of a milder virus (read more at the link).
+In these cats, signs might include:

 - Clear nasal discharge

 Treatment is usually supportive plus antibiotics as needed to prevent secondary infections.
 However, signs in most cases will stay mild if cats are well looked after.

 Some cats infected with cat flu develop a post-viral condition called the snuffles or chronic snuffles.
 This is a lifelong condition believed to be caused by permanent damage to the structures in the nose and possibly altered immune function.

 Affected cats have a thick, persistent nasal discharge and will sneeze yellow mucus frequently around the house.
 They can also have a hacking cough from the post nasal drip and get quite unwell at times.
 Treatment is mainly a combination of intermittent courses of antibiotics and steamy rooms or nebulisation to loosen the discharge.

 Chlamydia psittaci is a separate bacterial infection that looks like a mild case of cat flu, with persistent sneezing and watery eyes.
 One common feature is the conjunctival swelling pictured but many kittens just show watery eyes and a runny nose.

 Chlamydia is often seen in cats from shelters, and requires a long course of antibiotics to eliminate.
 It has no relation to human chlamydia.